 - Kid-Friendly.
 A creamy, cheesy blend of juicy chicken, whole grains, and fresh veggies, this healthy chicken and rice crock pot recipe has a universal appeal (like my Chicken Broccoli Rice Casserole).
 It’s mild enough for picky eaters and flavorful enough for more adventurous palates.

-- It yields a large batch and is rich in fiber and protein, so it’s hearty enough for hungry households, just like its cousins Chicken and Rice Casserole and Instant Pot Chicken and Rice.
+- Feeds a Crowd (or Makes Leftovers).
+It yields a large batch and is rich in fiber and protein, so it’s hearty enough for hungry households, just like its cousins Chicken and Rice Casserole and Instant Pot Chicken and Rice.

-- It’s freezer friendly and tastes great left over, so if you like easy meal prep recipes or are part of a smaller household that only needs healthy crockpot recipes for two, it’s easy to save and reheat.
+- Freezer Friendly.
+The leftovers reheat like a dream, so if you like easy meal prep recipes or are part of a smaller household that only needs healthy crockpot recipes for two, it’s easy to save and reheat.

 5 Star Review